Continuous residence is considered to be broken when the applicant is

 The applicant needs to provide evidences confirming that he has resided in the UK continuously for 20 years for him to be granted leave to remain under this category.

-This category is for children who have lived in the UK for 7 years, including those children who were born in the UK and the ones who came to the UK and resided here for 7 years.
+This category is for children who have lived in the UK for 7 years, including those children who came to the UK and resided here for 7 years.
 Seven years of residence alone is not sufficient and it should also be explained that it is not reasonable to expect the child to leave the UK.

 In these cases, it is considered that a child having spent half of his life in the UK would have established strong bond and ties with this country and it would not be reasonable to require him to leave the UK.
 There have been several cases where the child accompanies parents as their dependent and later the parents’ immigration status becomes precarious and the child ending up in the same situation as his parents were in.
 This immigration category is to cater such cases where children (who become adults) who have spent half of their lives in the UK in recognition of their established private lives.